Finance: The financial system

-As above, the financial system consists of the flows of capital that take place between individuals and households (personal finance), governments (public finance), and businesses (corporate finance).
+As outlined, the financial system consists of the flows of capital that take place between individuals and households (personal finance), governments (public finance), and businesses (corporate finance).
 "Finance" thus studies the process of channeling money from savers and investors to entities that need it.
 Savers and investors have money available which could earn interest or dividends if put to productive use.
-Individuals, companies and governments must obtain money from some external source, such as loans or credit, when they lack sufficient funds to operate.
+Individuals, companies and governments must obtain money from some external source, such as loans or credit, when they lack sufficient funds to run their operations.

-In general, an entity whose income exceeds its expenditure can lend or invest the excess, intending to earn a fair return.
-Correspondingly, an entity where income is less than expenditure can raise capital usually in one of two ways:

-(i) by borrowing in the form of a loan (private individuals), or by selling government or corporate bonds;

-(ii) by a corporation selling equity, also called stock or shares (which may take various forms: preferred stock or common stock).

-The owners of both bonds and stock may be institutional investors financial institutions such as investment banks and pension funds – or private individuals, called private investors or retail investors; see Financial market participants.
+In general, an entity whose income exceeds its expenditure can lend or invest the surplus with the aim of earning a fair return.
+Correspondingly, an entity where income is less than expenditure can raise capital usually in one of two ways: (i) by borrowing in the form of a loan (private individuals), or by selling government or corporate bonds; (ii) by a corporation selling equity, also called stock or shares (which may take various forms: preferred stock or common stock).
+The owners of both bonds and stock may be institutional investors—financial institutions such as investment banks and pension funds—or private individuals, called private investors or retail investors.
+(See Financial market participants.)

 The lending is often indirect, through a financial intermediary such as a bank, or via the purchase of notes or bonds (corporate bonds, government bonds, or mutual bonds) in the bond market.
 The lender receives interest, the borrower pays a higher interest than the lender receives, and the financial intermediary earns the difference for arranging the loan.

 A bank aggregates the activities of many borrowers and lenders.
-A bank accepts deposits from lenders, on which it pays interest.
-The bank then lends these deposits to borrowers.
-Banks allow borrowers and lenders, of different sizes, to coordinate their activity.

-Investing typically entails the purchase of stock, either individual securities, or via a mutual fund for example.
+Banks accept deposits from individuals and businesses, paying interest on these funds.
+The bank then lends these deposits to borrowers, facilitating transactions between borrowers and lenders of various sizes and enabling efficient financial coordination.
+Investing typically entails the purchase of stock, either individual securities or via a mutual fund, for example.
 Stocks are usually sold by corporations to investors so as to raise required capital in the form of "equity financing", as distinct from the debt financing described above.
-The financial intermediaries here are the investment banks.
-The investment banks find the initial investors and facilitate the listing of the securities, typically shares and bonds.

-Additionally, they facilitate the securities exchanges, which allow their trade thereafter, as well as the various service providers which manage the performance or risk of these investments.
-These latter include mutual funds, pension funds, wealth managers, and stock brokers, typically servicing retail investors (private individuals).
+The financial intermediaries here are the investment banks (which find the initial investors and facilitate the listing of the securities, typically shares and bonds), the securities exchanges (which allow their trade thereafter), and the various investment service providers (including mutual funds, pension funds, wealth managers, and stock brokers, typically servicing retail investors).

 Inter-institutional trade and investment, and fund-management at this scale, is referred to as "wholesale finance".

-Institutions here extend the products offered, with related trading, to include bespoke options, swaps, and structured products, as well as specialized financing; this "financial engineering" is inherently mathematical, and these institutions are then the major employers of "quants" (see below).
+Institutions here extend the products offered, with related trading, to include bespoke options, swaps, and structured products, as well as specialized financing; this "financial engineering" is inherently mathematical, and these institutions are then the major employers of quantitative analysts (or "quants", see below).
 In these institutions, risk management, regulatory capital, and compliance play major roles.